 Dolomiti Brenta Traverse – know before you go

 Considering you will need a help of a cableway at the start and the end of this trip, the time window for tackling this route is relatively short.

 It stretches between the end of June when the paths are finally clear of snow, and the third week of September when once again the snow starts to fall at higher altitudes and mountain huts close to tourism traffic for the season.

 The trek starts and ends in the same location which means you don’t have to worry about relocating your car or working out the public transport in between trailheads.

-Where does the Dolomiti Brenta traverse start?
+Where does the Dolomiti Brenta traverse start and end?

-To start this 5 day traverse you will need to take the Groste Cableway located at the northern end of the town in Campo Carlo Magno.
+To start this 5-day traverse you will need to take the Groste Cableway located at the northern end of the town in Campo Carlo Magno.
 The gondola costs 20 Euro return and you can find its opening times here.
 The gondola will whisk you up to Passo Grostè at an altitude of 2435 m a.s.l.
 (7990 feet).

 There is a big paid parking lot next to the gondola station where you can leave your car overnight (10 Euro/Night) I parked my campervan there for the entirety of the trip and I am happy to report everything was the way I left it upon my return.
-Sometimes it’s worth paying for having a peace of mind.
+Sometimes it’s worth paying for having peace of mind.

 Madonna di Campiglio is well connected by public transport with the nearby cities of Trento and Verona.
 Shuttles run to Madonna from Venice and Milan (Bergamo) airports.

 I highly recommend staying here the night before and after your trek.
 Since it’s a resort there are plenty of accommodation options fitting any budget and below I am enlisting some of my suggestions.